What is the Conversion Price?

 The conversion ratio is nothing but an extension of the conversion price.
 The number of common stocks issued against the par value of a unit bond is the conversion ratio.

 Continuing the example, the conversion ratio in the given case will be ($100/$25) 4.

 Conversion Parity Price

-Conversion parity price refers to the value in equity shares a convertible security holder would receive upon exercise of his option to convert security to equity shares.
+Conversion parity price refers to the value in equity shares a convertible security holder would receive upon exercising his option to convert security to equity shares.